PaalakPaneer/reddit_persona_tool/README.md

 # Reddit Persona Generator

-Generate a detailed psychological and behavioral persona for any public Reddit user using OpenAI GPT models and their Reddit activity.
+Generate a detailed psychological and behavioral profile for any public Reddit user using OpenAI GPT models and their Reddit activity.

 ---